BenTimor/Qeres/README.md

-# Qeres - The easiers and most flexible way to create APIs
+# Qeres - The easiest and most flexible way to create APIs

 ## What is Qeres?